scheidm/lopsofhelp/README.md

 # Lops of Help

-A website dedicated to helping everyone enjoy public green spaces south of Atlanta city center
+A website dedicated to helping everyone enjoy public green spaces, based South of Atlanta city center.

+A listing of public trails, and a community effort to cleaning up as we explore

 https://lopsof.help